 In recent weeks, the Taoiseach has rolled out what is already a highly negative campaign on his behalf and on that of his party.
 Who he thinks he is impressing with this is anyone's guess.
 One part of this negative campaign is the ridiculous claim that everyone who supported a proposal for more investment in public transport, including a major improvement in rural public transport services, is plotting and scheming to do down rural Ireland.
 The Taoiseach has stated this in the House and elsewhere.
 The Taoiseach even went to north Meath and said that the dastardly Fianna Fáil Party was going to scrap local roads by means of a sinister process called reprofiling.
 The pettiness is striking because even for what is a very petty Government, this may be the first time ever the Opposition has been attacked by a Government for quoting the Minister for Finance.
 The current Minister, Deputy Donohoe, and almost every other member of the Government has mentioned the fact that its own massive overspending has required reprofiling of capital plans.
 This continues apace.
 I hope the Taoiseach keeps the absurd attack going because all it does is reinforce how the Fine Gael Party is now so out of ideas that all it can do is continue to make up attacks against the Opposition.
 This is another example of the Government trying to distract attention from a crisis that has arisen on its watch.
 Farmers have been promised urgent action in respect of their income and the crisis relating to viability.
 This is another example of a slow and very limited response.
 No one is stating that the Taoiseach can go out and set higher prices.
 What is being asked for is urgent and co-ordinated action to address the fact the critical primary producers are getting squeezed by an unfair market.
 The beef task force was supposed to drive forward action.
 It was announced at the start of September but did not meet for the first time until the beginning of December.
 It is not due to meet again until next month.
 When will the pace of this work increase?
 What proposals have been prepared to address the continued weakness of sterling and the imminence of a less open trading regime with our largest market?

 I thank the Deputies for their questions and contributions.
 I assure the House that the Government is deeply committed to fully supporting and developing Ireland's beef sector and to protecting the incomes of beef farmers.
 As we all understand, the Government does not have a role to play in determining the price that beef farmers get from factories.
 However, I would like to see an increase in the price being paid to farmers in order that they will receive a price in line with the EU average.
 At present, they do not.
 Certainly, I support greater transparency on price.
-In this context, I will give indications from Meat Industry Ireland that market conditions are improving.
+In this context, I welcome indications from Meat Industry Ireland that market conditions are improving.
 This is being reflected in some price increases for farmers though not enough to date.